Plan Your Visit to Boston or NewBridge

 Admissions: 617-363-8372

-There are no set visiting hours for long-term chronic care or our rehabilitative services unit.
-Friends and family are welcome.
-Visiting hours for the Medically Acute Care Unit are 8 a.m. to 8 p.m.
+There are no set visiting hours for long-term chronic care or our Rehabilitative Services Unit.
+Friends and family are welcome at any time.

-Visitors are asked to practice good hand hygiene by using the sanitation stations at our entrances.
-Please refrain from visiting while ill, especially during flu and norovirus season.
+Visitors are asked to practice good hand hygiene by using the sanitation stations at our entrances and throughout the building.
+Please postpone your visit if you are experiencing signs or symptoms of illness, especially during flu, COVID-19, and norovirus season.

-Free valet parking is available at our lower B1 entrance on Centre Street.
-Guest parking spots are also available at our upper entrance off of Walter Street.
+Guest parking spots are available at our upper entrance off of Walter Street.

 Hebrew Rehabilitation Center offers two entrances: